A Modern Theory of Cross-Validation through the Lens of Stability: Risk Consistency of CV by Stability

 The following result will be useful in providing tail probability bounds for a collection of sub-Weibull random variables. \begin{lemma} [Maximal Inequality] Let $Z_1,...,Z_m$ be $(\kappa,\alpha)$-SW random variables.
 Then there exists a constant $c_\alpha$ depending only on $\alpha$, such that $\max_{1\le i\le m} |Z_i|$ is $(c_\alpha (\log m)^\alpha \kappa,\alpha)$-SW.

 More generally, if each $Z_i$ is $(\kappa_i,\alpha_i)$-SW, then the result holds with $\kappa=\max_i \kappa_i$ and $\alpha=\max_i\alpha_i$. \end{lemma} \begin{proof} [Proof of \Cref{lem:2.5-sw-maximal}] Let $\tilde Z_i=|Z_i/\kappa|^{1/\alpha}$.
 Then $\tilde Z_i$ is $(1/\alpha,1)$-SW by Part (4) of \Cref{pro:2.5-sum-prod-sw}.
 Hence $\mathbb E e^{\tilde Z_i/c_\alpha}-1=1$ for a constant $c_\alpha>0$ depending only on $\alpha$.
-Lemma 2.2.2 of \cite{van1996weak} implies that, for another $c_\alpha'$, $\max_i \tilde Z_i / (c_\alpha'\log m)$ is sub-Exponential, i.e., $\max_i \tilde Z_i$ is $(c_\alpha''\log m,1)$-SW for another constant $c_\alpha''$.
-Therefore, the claimed result follows from Part 4 of \Cref{pro:2.5-sum-prod-sw}. \end{proof}
+Lemma 2.2.2 of \cite{van1996weak} implies that, for another $c_\alpha'$, $\max_i \tilde Z_i / (c_\alpha'\log m)$ is sub-exponential, i.e., $\max_i \tilde Z_i$ is $(c_\alpha''\log m,1)$-SW for another constant $c_\alpha''$.
+Therefore, the claimed result follows from Part (4) of \Cref{pro:2.5-sum-prod-sw}. \end{proof}

-Back to the bounded difference concentration inequality.
-For a function $h$ acting on a dataset $\D_n$ consisting of i.i.d. sample points, we want to generalize the McDiarmid's inequality by establishing concentration of $h(\D_n)$ around its mean value under sub-Weibull tail conditions of the perturb-one differences $\nabla_i h(\D_n)$.
+Now we return to the bounded-difference concentration inequality.
+For a function $h$ acting on a dataset $\D_n$ consisting of i.i.d. sample points, we want to generalize McDiarmid's inequality by establishing concentration of $h(\D_n)$ around its mean value under sub-Weibull tail conditions of the perturb-one differences $\nabla_i h(\D_n)$.

 We begin with the standard martingale decomposition of $h(\D_n)$.
-With the convention $\D_0=\emptyset$ we have
+With the convention $\D_0=\emptyset$, we have

-Similar to the proof of McDiarmid's inequality, the summand $\{(\nabla_i h|\D_i):1\le i\le n\}$ is a martingale increment sequence adapted to the filtration of $\sigma$-fields generated by $\{\D_i:1\le i\le n\}$.
-On the other hand, Part (3) of \Cref{pro:2.5-sum-prod-sw} implies that if all the differences $\nabla_i h(\D_n)$ are sub-Weibull then so are the summand $\mathbb E[\nabla_i h(\D_n)|\D_i]$.
-However, a direct application of Part (b) of \Cref{pro:2.5-sum-prod-sw} may not yield a useful upper bound since the constant $c$ may involve $n$ in an undesirable way.
+Similar to the proof of McDiarmid's inequality, the summand $\{\mathbb E(\nabla_i h(\D_n)|\D_i):1\le i\le n\}$ is a martingale increment sequence adapted to the filtration of $\sigma$-fields generated by $\{\D_i:1\le i\le n\}$.
+On the other hand, Part (3) of \Cref{pro:2.5-sum-prod-sw} implies that if all the differences $\nabla_i h(\D_n)$ are sub-Weibull then the summand $\mathbb E[\nabla_i h(\D_n)|\D_i]$ are also sub-Weibull.
+However, a direct application of Part (2) of \Cref{pro:2.5-sum-prod-sw} may not yield a useful upper bound, since the resulting scaling parameter may involve $n$ in an undesirable way.

 The following theorem offers a good upper bound for sums of martingale increments with sub-Weibull tails. \begin{theorem}[Rio's Inequality] Let $q\ge 2$ and $(S_n)_{n\ge 0}$ be a sequence of random variables with finite $L_q$-norm.
 Let $M_k=S_k-S_{k-1}$.
 If $\mathbb E(M_k|S_{k-1})=0$ a.s. for all $k$ then